gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 title:  "There's no place like home"
 ---

 "There's no place like home, there's no place like home" I used to mutter to myself as rain lashed down at scout camp...
-Well actually that's not strictly true, I loved camping until I went to Glastonbury in 2003 and got mild heat stroke.
+Well actually that's not strictly true, I loved camping until I went to Glastonbury in 2003 and got mild heat stroke...
 Still, most web applications need a homepage!

 With that in mind, we'll leave the default homepage alone for the time being and make our own responding on /home.
-Let's try browsing to http://staff-rolodex.localhost/home right away!
+Let's try browsing to [/home](http://staff-rolodex.localhost/home) right away!

 You should, if you have error reporting turned on in PHP (and for development, you should have ALL THE ERRORS switched on!):